ritamraha/Teal/README.md

 |-f <fr_bound>| For specifying the future-reach bound of the prospective formula; default is 2
 |-t <timeout>| For specifying the timeout; default is 600 sec
 |-o <outputcsv>| For specifying the csv file with the output results; default is `results.csv`
-|-m | For specifying whether the prospective formula should be *globally* separating or only separating; default is globally separating

 #### Input sample format: